 Many times, I meet grandparents who want to contribute to 529 plans for their grandkids, yet they often think they cannot.
 Well, that is not true.
 A grandparent can open and put money in a 529 plan.
 Here’s an important tip to remember.
 Unlike the parental asset from the previous point, grandparents’ assets are not reportable on FASFA, only the parents and child’s.
 Keep in mind though that the distributions from a grandparent-owned 529 plan, may be considered student earnings for the purpose of the FASFA.
 Therefore, despite the account not being an asset, the distributions could be subject to them.

 This particular plan is the only prepaid 529 plan not ran by a state.
 Historically, private plans were state-run and offered in advance to the state.
 With nearly 300 private colleges and universities in the U.S., they joined together to offer tomorrow’s tuition at today rate.
 It is the only 529 plan that is not a state-run 529 plan.

 While it seems not facing market risk is the best idea.
 However, you could be facing the risk of buying a plan that could fail over the years.
-So for example, College of Illinois is the on a path an insolvency according to a recent story in the news.
+So for example, the College of Illinois is on a path to insolvency according to a recent story in the news.
 So that means, if they do, things could get messy.

 While both plans grow tax-free, the Coverdell Educational Savings Account (ESA) is a worthy competitor because it offers more flexibility.
 So just like a 529 plan, an ESA can not only be used for college, but for certain K-12 expenses as well.
 Unlike the 529 plan, there income restrictions, along with special rules for beneficiary changes, on a Coverdell.
 So you have to be aware of the amount you can contribute to the ESA.
 Know that what those incomes restrictions are when it comes to Coverdale ESA too.